 You can get a whole manner of dog brushes; we find that a rubber curry brush works best as it is gentle and effective.
 Some may find they have better success with a flea comb or de-shedding tools such as the FURminator.
 With all brushes, it is best to be careful, the hard metal combs can hurt a chi’s delicate skin, and you want your chihuahua to enjoy being pampered, not wince at the sight of a comb.

-Bathing your Chihuahua
+Bathing your chihuahua

-Depending on their love of water, bathing can be a fun experience or a nightmare with your beloved chi.
+Depending on their love of water, bathing can be a fun experience or a nightmare with your chi.

 Due to their small nature, you many find a sink or baby bath better than a bathtub, this will also be a less intimidating experience for those nervous of water.